Proven to increase the chances of getting pregnant by 89%1

 Easy to use touch screen

 The simple touch screen tells you which days you need to do urine tests and allows you to set an alarm as a reminder.
-You can also indicate when you’ve had intercourse on a calendar and view all of your personal fertility information for the past 6 menstrual cycles on one screen.
+You can also indicate when you’ve had sex on a calendar and view all of your personal fertility information for the past 6 menstrual cycles on one screen.

 Daily personal fertility status